Samsung/Tizen.CircularUI/doc/guide/CircleDateTimeSelector.md

 - DateTime : Sets or gets date/time.
 - MaximumDate : Sets or gets maximum date.
 - MimimumDate : Sets or gets minimum date.

+The example below sets the time picker by putting the `ValueType` value "Time".
+And set the current time to the `DateTime` property.
+The current time will be displayed on the screen when it is executed.
+Since the hour item is shown as having focus, the hour is changed when the bezel is turned.
+If you touch the minute item and turn the bezel, you can change the minute.

 For more information.
 Please refer to [CircleDateTimeSelector  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CircleDateTimeSelector.html)